glemiere/driftlock/assets/validators/execute-step.md

 If a failing result still contains a non-empty patch or a non-empty `filesWritten`, reject.

-### 4. Behavior Reversal in fix_regression
+### 4. Behavior Reversal or Overreach in fix_regression

 In `mode: "fix_regression"`:

 - Reject if the executor appears to **remove** or **negate** the core intent of the original step instead of fixing a regression.
   - Examples:
     - deleting the main logic the step introduced
     - replacing the behavior with a no-op
+- Reject if the executor attempts broad speculative changes to satisfy noisy output (e.g., rewriting unrelated modules because tests are flaky).

-The executor may refine or correct the step, but not undo it unless the prompt explicitly instructs otherwise.
+The executor may refine or correct the step, but not undo it unless the prompt explicitly instructs otherwise, and must keep changes tightly scoped to previously touched areas.

 ### 5. Patch Must Not Modify Hidden or Undeclared Files

 Reject when:

 - the unified diff `patch` contains a file header (e.g., `diff --git a/... b/...`, `--- a/...`, `+++ b/...`) for a file **not** listed in `filesWritten`
-- the patch shows modifications to files outside `allowedFiles`, even if `filesWritten`/`filesTouched` omitted them
 - the patch clearly affects more files than `filesWritten` reports

-The patch itself must not “hide” additional modified files; all modified files must be both:
+The patch itself must not “hide” additional modified files; all modified files must be explicitly listed in `filesWritten` and must not be excluded or unrelated to the step.

-- inside `allowedFiles`, and
-- explicitly listed in `filesWritten`.

 ### 6. Malformed or Non-standard Patch Syntax